 "Qi" means "Vital Energy", and "Gong" means "Cultivation".
-All Qigong styles focus on cultivating this vital energy to achieve their goals.
+All Qigong styles emphasize on generating this vital energy to meet their goals.
 Martial Qigong uses Qi to strengthen the body for combat.
 Spiritual Qigong cultivates Qi to connect with the natural flow of life.
 Medical Qigong cultivates Qi to maintain, regain, and increase health and vitality.

 Qigong uses a wide variety of movement styles, including shaking, stretching, self massage, coiling, and swinging motions, as well as slow flowing movements and challenging static postures.
 All movements in Qigong are done with the intention of effecting the flow of Qi.
 Also included are many styles of visualization, breathing, and meditation.

 Effects of Qigong Breathing on Mind & Body

 There are many ways to breathe in Qigong, depending on what type of "Qi" you want, or how you want your Qi to behave.
 The primary breathing practice though is called "The Original Breath", in which we concentrate the movement of the breath in the lower abdomen.
 If you look at the way infants breathe, their inhale causes the whole abdomen to expand as though they have a balloon inflating in their bellies.
 Thus this is seen as the "original" method of breathing.